parabuzzle/idf_http_rest_client/README.md

 A Client library for ESP32 and [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/).

 **This library is far from complete!
-It's missing some core features for REST (like DELETE and HEAD) and its probably full of lurking C rookie mistakes, security holes, and more bugs than the amazon rainforest.
+It's missing some core features for REST (like authentication...) and its probably full of lurking C rookie mistakes, security holes, and more bugs than the amazon rainforest.
 I only created it to abstract away some of the boilerplate of working with REST endpoints based on the ESP-IDF docs**

 _feel free to open a Pull Request to add or fix things_